EuropeanUniversityFoundation/euf-base/README.md

 For macos users some extra steps are required:

   - `cp macos.docker-compose.override.yml docker-compose.override.yml`
-  - run `docker-sync start` on a separate shell
+  - run `docker-sync start` in a separate shell
   - change the PHP container definitions in `.env`

 To launch the containers and download the necessary dependencies: